pbubnar/ContactConnect/README.md

 # ContactConnect

-The purpose of the ContactConnect Gem is to provide a pc hosted "emulation" of an iOS or Android contact UI allowing for testing the connections and back end of any application that uses a backend to communicate contact changes between users.
+The purpose of the ContactConnect Gem is to provide a pc hosted "emulation" of an iOS or Android contact page object allowing for testing the connections and backend when updating a contact page from a server.